Migrate to Warp from VS Code terminal Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp's built-in code editor. This page walks through reconfiguring your terminal settings for either path. ## What Warp can he

 What to reconfigure manually

 Section titled “What to reconfigure manually”Warp auto-detects your login shell.
-To override - for example, to match terminal.integrated.defaultProfile.* - go to Settings > Features > Session and pick a shell from Startup shell for new sessions.
+To override it, for example, to match terminal.integrated.defaultProfile.*, open Settings > Features > Session in the Warp app and choose a shell from Startup shell for new sessions.

 Font and cursor

-Section titled “Font and cursor”In Warp’s Settings > Appearance > Text, fonts, & cursor, set the font family and size to match terminal.integrated.fontFamily and terminal.integrated.fontSize.
+Section titled “Font and cursor”In the Warp app, open Settings > Appearance > Text, fonts, & cursor, then set the font family and size to match terminal.integrated.fontFamily and terminal.integrated.fontSize.

 VS Code’s terminal uses the color scheme from your overall editor theme.
-In Warp, pick a comparable theme from Settings > Appearance > Themes, or create a custom theme that matches your VS Code theme’s terminal.* color tokens.
+In the Warp app, choose a comparable theme from Settings > Appearance > Themes, or create a custom theme that matches your VS Code theme’s terminal.* color tokens.

 Keybindings

 Section titled “Keybindings”Warp’s default keyboard shortcuts are largely consistent with VS Code terminal shortcuts (splits, new tab, find).
-For any custom bindings you configured in VS Code, add them in Warp’s Settings > Keyboard shortcuts.
+For any custom bindings you configured in VS Code, add them in Settings > Keyboard shortcuts in the Warp app.

 Choosing your setup